Table of Contents

 TL;DR

-ISO 27001 is an international standard published by the International Organization for Standardization (ISO).
-It defines the requirements for establishing, implementing, maintaining, and continually improving an Information Security Management System (ISMS).
+ISO 27001 is the international standard for information security management, published jointly by the International Organization for Standardization and the International Electrotechnical Commission.
+It defines the requirements for building, running, and continually improving an Information Security Management System.

 what is soc 2

-Key Similarities Between ISO 27001 and SOC 2
+Key Similarities and Differences Between ISO 27001 and SOC 2

 Similarities Between ISO 27001 and SOC 2